|

 #L02.010

-Originally part of Charlemont, Massachusetts, settlers were granted their petition in 1779 to make the town of Buckland.
+In 1779, a group of English settlers in Charlemont, Massachusetts, were granted their petition to make the town of Buckland.

 |